Fix Amazon Keyword Cannibalization: PPC Optimization Guide

 Continuous Monitoring and Optimization Practices

-Preventing cannibalization is not a one-time cleanup.
-Accounts breathe.
-New ASINs enter the catalog, seasonal bundles debut, and promotional flights reorder priorities.
-Each change is an opportunity for overlap to creep back in.
-The antidote is a deliberate weekly rhythm that treats query ownership as an operational discipline rather than an occasional project.
 The heart of that rhythm is the search term report.
 A weekly export across a sensible date window provides the raw material for a simple but powerful audit.
 By grouping data by customer search term and inspecting which campaigns and ad groups fired that term, you can identify duplicates immediately.
 The duplicates represent your list of conflicts to resolve.
 Resolution follows a consistent pattern.

-First, nominate an owner for each duplicated query.
-In most cases, the exact campaign should own a champion term, because it is the entity designed for precision bidding and budget allocation.
-Second, apply negative exact in every non-owner entity that matched the query.
-In certain cases, a negative phrase is appropriate when the family of variants causes frequent collisions, such as brand phrases leaking into non-brand exploration.
-Third, confirm that the owner has sufficient budget and appropriate placement modifiers to fully capture the opportunity you have just protected.
+3. Third, confirm that the owner has sufficient budget and appropriate placement modifiers to fully capture the opportunity you have just protected.
 If the owner frequently exhausts its budget midday, the system will lean back toward discovery tiers simply because they remain able to spend, and your careful negative work will not save you from budget starvation.

+Documentation makes this sustainable.
+A lightweight ownership sheet that records the nominated owner for each important query, along with the entities where negatives have been applied, creates institutional memory.
+A simple negatives log that records date, term, match type, location, and reason allows your team to revisit decisions and prevents accidental reintroduction when new campaigns are spun up.
+These two artifacts turn knowledge into process, so that new hires and rotating contributors uphold the same standards without relying on tribal memory.
 Examples bring the process to life.
 Consider a mid-sized brand that sells a niche tennis recovery accessory.
 For months, the account balanced three steady performers: an Auto campaign for discovery, a Broad campaign for expansion, and an Exact campaign for champions.
 Performance looked acceptable on the surface, yet TACoS refused to improve despite solid product reviews and competitive pricing.
 A weekly audit revealed that the phrase “tennis elbow brace” appeared in all three campaigns repeatedly.
 After the brand nominated Exact as the owner and applied negative exact in Auto and Broad, the blended CPC fell within two weeks, ACoS tightened, and top-of-search share stabilized.
 With cleaner signals flowing into the exact ad group, the algorithm rewarded the brand with more consistent premium placement, which improved CTR, which further reduced the effective CPC.
-None of that required a dramatic restructuring of the account.
+None of that required a complex restructuring of the account.
 It required a disciplined assignment and a few targeted negatives.

 A second example centers on product targeting.
 A brand pursuing aggressive product page presence noticed strong clicks but soft conversion on placements adjacent to a dominant competitor.
 Investigation showed that many of those sessions originated from the same search term the brand already owned in its exact campaign.
 In effect, the brand was paying for a top-of-search click through the exact ad, then paying again to appear in the next step of the journey on the competitor’s page.
 By moderating product page emphasis for that specific ASIN cluster and reinforcing top-of-search for the owned query, the brand reduced cannibalistic overlap and rebalanced the funnel for healthier economics.